boxboat/okta-nginx/README.md

 - `APP_POST_LOGIN_URL` - After authentication is complete, redirect to an application-specific URL.
 The `state` query parameter will hold the original URL.
 - `COOKIE_DOMAIN` - Defaults to current domain only.
 Set in order to allow use on subdomains.
 - `COOKIE_NAME` - Defaults to `okta-jwt`.
-The name of the cookie that holds the Authorization Token
+The name of the cookie that holds the Identity Token
 - `INJECT_REFRESH_JS` - Defaults to `true`.
-Set to `false` to disable injection of JavaScript that transparently refreshes Access Tokens when they are close to expiring
+Set to `false` to disable injection of JavaScript that transparently refreshes Identity Tokens when they are close to expiring
 - `ENDPOINT_AUTHORIZE` - Defaults to `${ISSUER}/v1/authorize`.
 Alternate endpoint to redirect to for authorization.
 - `ENDPOINT_LOGOUT` - Defaults to `${ISSUER}/v1/logout`.
 Alternate endpoint to redirect to for logout.
 - `ENDPOINT_TOKEN` - Defaults to `${ISSUER}/v1/token`.
 Alternate endpoint to retrieve token from.